 I am a science and environmental writer who loves crafting stories about people, biology, environment, animals, conservation, and places.
 My work has appeared in BBC Earth, New Scientist, Ensia, Smithsonian.com, The Scientist, The Guardian (Environment Blog), Nature India, and others.

 I’m currently a staff writer at Mongabay.com, an environment and conservation news website.
 See some of my latest work here.
 My story on how big conservation NGOs use evidence to guide their decision-making was the winner of the 2018 ScienceSeeker’s awards in the environment and our place in it category.

-I was recently awarded one of the 2015 EurekAlert!
+In 2015, I received one of four EurekAlert!
 Fellowships for International Science Reporters by the American Association for the Advancement of Science (AAAS).
-I also received travel scholarships from the World Conference of Science Journalists (WCSJ) in 2015, and the Society for Environmental Journalists (SEJ) in 2014, and was awarded third place in Mongabay’s contributor awards in 2013.
+I’ve also been awarded travel scholarships from the World Conference of Science Journalists (in 2015), and the Society for Environmental Journalists (in 2014).

-I live in Bangalore, India, with my husband and a very silly cat.
-Contact me here.
+I live in Bangalore, India, with my husband, cat, and dog.